-i.
-Financial assets at fair value through profit or loss
+(i) Financial assets at fair value through profit or loss

-Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
+Financial assets at fair value through profit or loss include financial assets held for trading.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
 This category includes derivative financial instruments entered into by the Group that are not designated as hedging instruments in hedge relationships as defined by FRS 39.
 Derivatives are also classified as held for trading unless they are designated as effective hedging instruments.